JPiotr/workingtimetracker/README.md

 Extension detect what You are doing in Your project and decides if You are codding or You are afk on some coffie ☕.

+### Workspaces support

+You are working on many workspaces at the same time, now it will detect that and create new file for every workspace. 📚

 ### User data

 If You want extension will on itself determine Who You are, and store data under Your github name. 🥸